Report: Mets eye 2B Panik

-Joe Panik could land on his feet with the New York Mets after being designated for assignment by the San Francisco Giants.
+Joe Panik apparently landed on his feet with the New York Mets after being designated for assignment by the San Francisco Giants.

-If Panik clears waivers Friday, there is mutual interest between the Mets and 28-year-old second baseman, MLB Network reported.
-His availability comes at an opportune time for New York, which placed second baseman Robinson Cano on the disabled list with a torn hamstring.
+According to multiple reports Friday afternoon, the 28-year-old second baseman will join the Mets.
+His availability comes at an opportune time for New York, which placed second baseman Robinson Cano on the injured list with a torn hamstring.
 It’s likely Cano will be out for the rest of the season.

 Panik, a former All-Star and Gold Glove winner, was batting a career-low .235 with three home runs and 27 RBIs in 103 games.
+It will be a homecoming for Panik, a native New Yorker who played collegiately at St. John’s.

 Last week, the Giants acquired second baseman Scooter Gennett from the Cincinnati Reds, signaling Panik’s impending departure.
 Panik was a first-round selection of the Giants in 2011, and batted .305 as a rookie in 2014.